E. Jean Carroll, writer who accused Trump of rape, testifies in defamation trial

 WATCH: Trump faces civil trial in rape and defamation case brought by writer E. Jean Carroll

-“I’m here because Donald Trump raped me, and when I wrote about it, he said it didn’t happen.
-He lied and shattered my reputation, and I’m here to try and get my life back,” she testified.
+“This is a fraudulent & false story — Witch Hunt!”
+Trump wrote on his Truth Social platform.
+His comments prompted the judge to warn Trump’s lawyers that he could bring more legal problems upon himself.

-Trump denies E. Jean Carroll’s allegations.
-He hasn’t attended the trial thus far, but his lawyers said Tuesday it’s still possible he could decide to testify.
+Trump hasn’t attended the trial thus far, but his lawyers said Tuesday he still could decide to testify.

-Carroll, 79, has said she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified Thursday evening in spring 1996.
-At the time, she was writing a long-running advice column in Elle magazine.
+Carroll, 79, testified that she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified Thursday evening in spring 1996.
+At the time, she was writing a long-running advice column in Elle magazine, having also written for “SNL.”
 Trump was a real estate magnate and social figure in New York.

-She has said he asked her advice about selecting a gift for a woman, and she went along, thinking the experience would be funny.
-According to Carroll, they ended up in a lingerie department, joked with each other about who should try on a bodysuit and went to a dressing room.
+She said he asked her advice about selecting a gift for a woman, and she was delighted to oblige.
+As an advice columnist, to have Trump ask for gift guidance “was a wonderful prospect,” and Carroll figured she would end up with a funny story, she said.

+She testified that she suggested a hat, but he pivoted to lingerie, and soon they were bantering about the bodysuit.
+Amused and flirting with him, she went along, laughing even as he closed the door to the dressing room, perhaps even as he pushed her against a wall.

-Then, she alleges, Trump slammed her against a wall, yanked down her tights and raped her while she struggled against him.
-She has said she finally kneed him off her and fled.
+But then, she alleges, Trump stamped his mouth onto hers, yanked down her tights and shoved his hand and then his penis inside her while she struggled against him.

+She said she finally kneed him off her, fled and, for years, blamed herself.

+“I always think back to why I walked in there to get myself in that situation,” she said, her voice breaking.

+Carroll said that for decades, she told no one except two friends because she was afraid Trump would retaliate, because she “thought it was my fault” and because she thought many people blame rape victims for what happened to them.

+The alleged attack happened long before the #MeToo movement forced a reckoning with how sexual assault victims are treated by law enforcement and the public.
+Carroll has said #MeToo fueled her decision to come forward in a 2019 memoir and accompanying magazine excerpt.

-Trump, 76, has said he wasn’t at the store with Carroll and had no clue who she was when she first aired the story publicly in a 2019 memoir and accompanying magazine excerpt.
-In a post on his social media site Wednesday, he called the case a “made up scam.”
+Trump, 76, has said he wasn’t at the store with Carroll and had no clue who she was when she first aired the story publicly.

-“This is a fraudulent & false story — Witch Hunt!”
-Trump wrote in his Truth Social post.

-In other developments, the judge said Trump made an “entirely inappropriate” online statement about the trial and warned the former president’s lawyers that he could bring more legal problems upon himself.

-As court was about to begin Wednesday, Trump — who has not attended so far — posted on his social media platform that the case “is a made-up scam.”
+As court was about to begin Wednesday, Trump vented his feelings about the case on Truth Social.

-Lawyers for Carroll — whose suit includes claims that Trump previously defamed her by publicly calling her case a “hoax,” “scam,” “lie” and “complete con job” — mentioned his new statement to Judge Lewis A. Kaplan.
-He wasn’t pleased.
+Lawyers for Carroll — whose suit includes claims that Trump previously defamed her by publicly calling her case a “hoax,” “scam,” “lie” and “complete con job” — mentioned his new statement to Kaplan.

-“What seems to be the case is that your client is basically endeavoring, certainly, to speak to his quote-unquote public, but, more troubling, the jury in this case about stuff that has no business being spoken about,” the judge told Trump’s lawyers.
-He called Trump’s post “a public statement that, on the face of it, seems entirely inappropriate.”
+He wasn’t pleased, saying that Trump appeared to be addressing his supporters and the jury “about stuff that has no business being spoken about.”
+Kaplan called Trump’s post “a public statement that, on the face of it, seems entirely inappropriate.”

 Trump attorney Joe Tacopina noted that jurors are told not to follow any news or online commentary about the case.
 But he said he would ask Trump “to refrain from any further posts about this case.”